phuchduong/mtg_toolkit/inventory.md

 Artisan's Sorrow | 4
 Aspect of Hydra | 4
 Back to Nature | 1
+Beast Within | 1
 Become Immense | 3
 Burst of Strength | 3
 Chord of Calling | 1
 Chorus of Might | 4
 Clinging Mists | 4
 Clip Wings | 4
+Commencement of Festivities | 1
 Confront the Unknown | 4
 Consign to Dust | 2
 Crop Rotation | 1